SAN DIEGO WORKERS COMPENSATION APPEALS BOARD

 You must always treat the other defense lawyer and the Judge with respect.
 You must be polite.
 And always tell the truth.
 Answer questions with direct responses.
 Don't give evasive responses.
 Generally you should be as brief as possible, while still telling the truth.

 Always admit to prior injuries or accidents.
 Insurance companies have all this information in data banks.
-You are going to sneak an old injury by them.
-And when you try and get caught, you will lose your case.
+You aren't going to sneak an old injury by them.
+And when you try, and get caught, you will lose your case.